Dogs swim before BREC pool closes for the season

 BATON ROUGE- Before the gates to Liberty Lagoon are shut for the 2023 season, dozens of dogs took over.

 It's BREC's annual Pool Pawty.
-Many owners say they have came every year.
+Many owners say they come every year to splash around with their pups.

 "This is our last hoorah, bring out your dogs and have fun," BREC aquatics manager, Daniel Burg said.